sherzod-hakimov/ru-ua-news-discourse-twitter/README.md

 ## Citation
-If you find the resources, please cite us:
+If you find the resources useful, please cite us:
 ```
 @misc{hakimov2023unveiling,
       title={Unveiling Global Narratives: A Multilingual Twitter Dataset of News Media on the Russo-Ukrainian Conflict},